Getting started with Kelloo

 What if planning can be used to see what happens if you change project timings, projects take longer than expected, you hire or fire resources or you cancel or include projects.

-You can change a project’s length using the resize project what if.
-This lets you extend or compress the project’s total length or duration.
+You can change a project’s length using the resize project feature.
+This lets you extend or shorten the project’s total length or duration.
 When you resize a project you can keep the total amount of work the same or adjust it to take account of the new duration.

 Pro tip